CodeScop/Oge-Mai-Field-Guide/darkforestresources.md

 - **Sell price:** 10 Coins (DO NOT SELL, irreplaceable)
 - **Used for:** DESERT HUNT

+### Hunt Map Piece 7

+- **Source:** WATER HUNT
+- **Sell price:** 10 Coins (DO NOT SELL, irreplaceable)
+- **Used for:** WATER HUNT

 ### Hunter Tokens

+ALL GAME

 - **Hunt Sources:**

   Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
 I am therefore listing all of them there without subareas for this part.
 Alnu is consistently present at Base Camp if you need to find them.

-  - FOREST
+  - Global Battles: Imali (150 words for 1-2), Shashi (250 words for 2-3), Attleas (350 words for 3-4)
-  - DESERT
+  - FOREST, DESERT

-- **Late May 2020 Sources Outside the Hunt:**
+- **Late June-July 2020 Sources Outside the Hunt:**

-  Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included).
-I'm counting Pride Sassi as "outside the Hunt" because he's visible whether you've unlocked the Hunt or not.
+  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

-  - FOREST
-  - DESERT
-  - WATER
+  - FOREST, DESERT, WATER

-  - DFO Battles: Pride Sassi (600 words for 6)
+  - DFO Battles: Burhar (1500 words for 15), Molox (666 words and 1 Steel Chain for 6-7), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)

 - **Sell price:** 10 Coins (don't sell, much better to spend)